NinVoido/libtrainer-rs/README.md

 # Backend for my trainer project

-If you want to use my trainer, consider checking existing frontends:
+If you want to use my trainer, consider checking [telegram bot frontend](https://github.com/NinVoido/trainer-tg) I wrote.
- - trainer-gui build with egui
- - trainer-tg telegram bot